mattvh/matt.harzewski.com/_posts/2021-06-20-mmorpg-devlog-3-chat-and-commands.markdown

 The scroll view is a bit more finicky, and relies on some included layout components to create the desired behavior.
 The scroll view effectively operates by dynamically repositioning a child view and clipping it at the top and bottom bounds of the parent view.

-{% img right /images/posts/mmorpg-chatui.png %}
+{% img center /images/posts/mmorpg-chatui.png %}

 If you look up basic examples of how to use Unity scroll views, they usually focus on using a single text label as the content being scrolled.
 This doesn’t work well for a chat UI, despite its apparent simplicity, for two reasons: first, we need to be able to remove older messages instead of adding onto the label forever.
 More importantly, Unity labels do not automatically change their dimensions to fit their content when you append text, at least in a way that plays nicely with the scroll view.
 Plus, we’d ideally like to have some control over the margins between chat messages.